Logo

 A regulated broker is not a guarantee of profits, but it is the first line of defense for client protection and fair dealing.

-Unregulated or lightly supervised providers are not automatically scams, but they demand extra due diligence.
-The safest path is a well-regulated broker.
+Unregulated or lightly supervised providers are not automatically scams, but they require stronger due diligence.
+The safest approach is to use a broker with clear regulatory oversight that matches your jurisdiction.

-Licensing and registration vary widely among providers.
+Licensing and registration vary widely.
 Some authorities are government regulators (for example, the Commodity Futures Trading Commission in the United States and Japan’s financial regulator).

-Others are offshore registries or private bodies (such as Svgfsa or Ifmrrc) that do not oversee client assets or conduct to onshore standards.
-The entries below are informational.
+Others are offshore registries or private bodies (such as SVGFSA or IFMRRC) that may not apply the same level of supervision to client money or conduct to onshore standards.
+The entries below are informational, and you should verify eligibility for your country before you deposit.

-Binary options can be legal and regulated in some jurisdictions, restricted in others, and entirely prohibited for retail traders in certain markets.
-Always check the rules in your country before opening an account.
+Binary options can be legal and regulated in some jurisdictions, restricted in others, and prohibited for retail traders in certain markets.
+Always check your local rules before opening an account.

 BrokerRegulatorsInstruments